-Khalid Aziz is currently Group Marketing Director of TLC Marketing Worldwide and has 18 years marketing experience, with the last 14 years in the communications market, having worked at O2, Orange and recently Lycamobile.
+Khalid Aziz is currently Marketing Director of BizSpace and has 20 years of marketing experience with previous roles at TLC Marketing Worldwide, O2, Orange and Lycamobile.
 He has both UK and international marketing experience and operational, strategic and commercial trade marketing experience.

 He established O2 as the ‘home of text’ and Orange as then home of ‘The Animal Talk Plans’.
 He managed to drive both O2 and Orange to leading market positions in the Pay Monthly acquisition market.
 He also helped drive first to market launches at Orange Group for Mobile NFC, mobile Wi-Fi Calling and HD Mobile voice.

 In 2015, he achieved an MBA with Distinction from the University of Warwick and won the ‘Rising Star of the Year’ winner at the 2017 British Muslim Awards.

 Khalid is dedicated to driving customer centricity, digitalisation and collaborative advantage in organisations.

 Celia is currently the Managing Director of Love Home Swap and she was previously Chief Customer Officer at Casual Dining Group and Group Marketing and E-Commerce Director at Ford Retail Group, where she was the first female appointed to the board.